uy907/MiniLibrary/README.md

-# MiniLibraryMini Library Project
+---MiniLibrary

-This is a simple Java project simulating a mini library system.
+This is a simple Java console application that manages a mini library system.
-It demonstrates basic Java concepts such as classes, methods, and user input.
+Users can add, delete, list books and perform basic operations using Java Collections.

 Features

-- Add books to the library
+- Add new books to the library
+- Delete books by title
-- List all books
+- List all available books
-- Simple console interaction
+- Simple console input/output interface

 How to Run

-1. Compile the Java files.
+1. Clone the repository
-2. Run the Main class.
+2. Compile the Java files:
+   javac *.java
-3. Follow the console prompts.
+3. Run the program:

----
+   java MiniLibrary

+Technologies Used

+- Java
+- Collections Framework (ArrayList, Map)

 Developed by [ULKU YİLDİZ]